dmodjeska/word-predictor/README.md

 ## About

 * Inputs for this app's language model were 3 corpora of approximately 200 MB each from Twitter, news, and blogs.
+(The data comes from [HC Corpora](http://www.corpora.heliohost.org/).)
 80% samples were used, with 20% reserved for testing.
 Ngram models were created from these corpora using strings of 1-4 words.
 Good-Turing smoothing was then applied to account for unseen grams.

 * A series of optimizations was made to produce a working model: